Skip to main content

 Pilots must regularly fly the drone to maintain their skills, so occasionally members of the public may see pilots operating drones in their communities for this purpose.
 Impact on privacy will always be minimised as a key consideration of flight planning, especially during training flights.

-The drones must be tested regularly in a controlled environment to make sure any problems are found and avoid a serious operational or safety issue while being used at an emergency incident.
+The drone must be tested regularly in a controlled environment to make sure any problems are found and avoid a serious operational or safety issue while being used at an emergency incident.

 Drone flight restrictions